 Kids Halloween crafts will send you to the head of the class.
 Do your homework and have no fear.
-Make the most of the holiday's frights and delights with kid style planning.
 Check with the teacher so you will know the schools rules and regulations for Halloween parties.
 Get the teacher's approval before plans are finalized.
 Then enlist the help of parents in the planning of Halloween party crafts, games, and spooky Halloween food choices.

 Photo courtesy of Possess Your Style